 Imagine all that sour cream or mayonnaise–too much of a good thing?!

 That is why I choose to stuff my homemade calzones with my Skinny Spinach Artichoke Dip.
 No guilt there–just a hefty dose of veggies and protein from Greek yogurt.

 Dip this calzone into homemade marinara sauce (or your favorite store brand) and you will be whisked away into culinary heaven.

 Step Six: Top each portion of calzone dough with 1/3 cup filling on half the round.

-- Fold the dough over and seal together by crimping with your fingers or a fork.
+Step Seven: Fold the calzone dough over and seal together by crimping with your fingers or a fork.

-- Brush each calzone with an egg wash (or olive oil) and sprinkle with seasons.
-Make 3 slits on top of calzone to allow steam to escape while baking.
+Step Eight: Brush each calzone with an egg wash (or olive oil).
+Make a small slit on top of each calzone to allow steam to escape while baking.

-- Resist to bite into immediately and allow to cool and then DEVOUR your homemade calzone!
+Step Ten: Resist to bite into immediately and allow to cool and then DEVOUR your homemade calzone!